Joey Gosiengfiao's Temptation Island: Plot

-When the Miss Manila Sunshine Supermodel search starts.
-It attracts the attention of the socialite Serafina L. (Lovi Poe) with her assistant, Nympha (Rufa Mae Quinto); a try-hard elite, Pura K. (Solenn Heussaff) who was planning her birthday; Virginia P. (Heart Evangelista), a wealthy college student who wanted independency; and Cristina G (Marian Rivera) who plans to seduce one of the judges in order to win.
-The four finalists have been chosen and the Miss body beautiful title goes to Virginia, Miss Photogenic goes to Pura, Serafina receives the Miss Friendship title and Miss Talent goes to Cristina.
-The four must stay in an island for one month for the final judging.
-On their way with a yacht, Pageant Director, Joshua (John Lapuz) proposes to his photographer boyfriend Ricardo (Mikael Daez) but he rejects for now.
-Alfred, (Aljur Abrenica) Virginia’s admirer who snuck in the yacht is caught by the waiter named Umberto (Tom Rodriguez).
-Serafina brought her assistant Nympha who she verbally abuses often while Cristina is with her boyfriend, Antonio (Dennis Trillo) who is self-described as a crook.
+When the Miss Manila Sunshine Supermodel search started, it attracted the attention of the socialite Serafina L. (Lovi Poe) with her assistant, Nympha (Rufa Mae Quinto); a try-hard elite, Pura K. (Solenn Heussaff) who was planning her birthday; Virginia P. (Heart Evangelista), a wealthy college student who wanted independency; and Cristina G (Marian Rivera) who plans to seduce one of the judges in order to win.
+The four finalists were chosen: the Miss body beautiful title went to Virginia, Miss Photogenic for Pura, Serafina received the Miss Friendship title, and Miss Talent went to Cristina.
+The four must stay on an island for one month for the final judging.

+On their way with a yacht, Pageant Director, Joshua (John Lapuz) proposed to his photographer boyfriend Ricardo (Mikael Daez) but he rejected for now.
+Alfred, (Aljur Abrenica) Virginia’s admirer who snuck in the yacht, was caught by a waiter named Umberto (Tom Rodriguez).
+Serafina brought her assistant, Nympha, who she verbally abuses often.
+Meanwhile, Cristina was with her boyfriend, Antonio (Dennis Trillo) who was self-described as a crook.
 Serafina and Pura show distaste with each other.
-A fire has started when Umberto leaves his lit cigarette to chase Alfred.
-The fire caused an explosion and eventually sinking of the yacht.
+A fire started when Umberto had left his lit cigarette to chase Alfred.
+The fire caused an explosion and, eventually, sank the yacht.

-While the remaining passengers are alive and well, the four finalists along with Nympha, Umberto, Joshua, Ricardo, and Alfred found themselves in a desert island with no sort of locals or community in sight.
-Their cellphones cannot find a signal as well.
-Serafina stays positive while Cristina remains frustrated, Nympha and Pura are both terrified.
-The group tries catching fishes with panty hoses but only catches small scale fishes, not enough for the group.
-Virginia and Alfred start getting closer with each other, Umberto shows interest with Cristina and Ricardo gets closer with Pura much to Joshua’s infuriation.
-Serafina starts questioning since no guy showed interest in her.
-Throughout the days, small huts were made using the parts of the finalist’s gowns.
-The five girls start hallucinating; seeing human-size chicken, ice cream and even started eating sand in a montage.
-One night, when Virginia turns down Alfred, Serafina seduces him and had sex while Cristina shares intimacy with Umberto and Pura is with Ricardo.
-Joshua who witnesses the night, goes missing.
+While the remaining passengers were alive and well, the four finalists, along with Nympha, Umberto, Joshua, Ricardo, and Alfred, found themselves in a desert island with no sort of locals or community in sight.
+The group tried catching fishes with panty hoses, but only caught small scale fishes, which were not enough for the group.
+Virginia and Alfred started getting closer with each other, Umberto showed interest with Cristina and Ricardo got closer with Pura, much to Joshua’s infuriation.
+Serafina started questioning since no guy showed interest in her.
+Throughout the days, small huts were made using the parts of the finalists' gowns.
+The five girls then started hallucinating; seeing human-size chickens, ice cream, and even started eating sand in a montage.
+One night, when Virginia turned down Alfred, Serafina seduced him and had sex, while Cristina shared intimacy with Umberto and Pura was with Ricardo.
+Joshua, who had witnessed the night, went missing.